brokac123/space-inch-qa-task/README.md

 3. **No authentication.** The API needs no credentials, so none are stored anywhere.
 With a real service the token would come from a repository secret and be read with `cy.env()` (for sensitive values) rather than `Cypress.expose()`, which is only used here for the non-sensitive name initial.
-4. **Fixture data matches the live dataset** (100 rates, 10 customers, 10 rates each).
-Verified when the fixtures were written; the "every rate maps to an existing customer" test would catch a change.
+4. **Fixture data matches the live dataset** (100 rates, 10 customers, 10 rates each), verified against the live API; the "every rate maps to an existing customer" test would catch a change.
 5. **Known bugs are asserted as they behave today** (see Findings) so the pipeline reflects reality and stays green.
    When a bug is fixed its test fails, which is the signal to flip it to the correct expectation.